-The AST regulations are currently enforced by the State Fire Marshal, and require anyone constructing or installing new aboveground storage tanks to obtain a permit from the Office of the State Marshal.
-The regulations also require that all such tanks have an annual Use Permit issued by the marshal and be inspected no less than annually.
-Due to the number of tanks across the state, the regulations require that the tank owner or operator retain a qualified inspector for the required annual inspection.
+The Aboveground Storage Tank (AST) regulations, 502 CMR 5:00, are currently enforced by the State Fire Marshal, and require anyone constructing or installing new aboveground storage tanks to obtain a permit from the Office of the State Marshal.
+The regulations also require that all such tanks have a Use Permit issued by the marshal upon construction and every five years thereafter.
+Inspections must still take place annually.
+The tank owner or operator must retain a qualified inspector for the required annual inspection.

 Approved Tank Disposal Yards

-Tank disposal yards are facilities permitted by the State Fire Marshal to accept and dispose of underground steel storage tanks which formerly contained motor fuel.
+Tank disposal yards are facilities that must be permitted by the State Fire Marshal to accept and dispose of underground steel storage tanks which formerly contained motor fuel.

 The Office of the State Fire Marshal issues licenses to people and companies engaged in fireworks, blasting, explosives, special effects, cannon and mortar firing, commercial cooking exhaust system cleaning and inspection, special hazard systems and portable fire extinguishers.
 It also issues permits for the transport of fireworks and explosives.